bitcashorg/smartsale/hardhat/erc20-token/README.md

 # Hardhat Project

-This project contains two contracts:
+This project contains one contract:

-1. `USDCredTokenWithFaucet.sol` - USD Credit ERC20 token with a faucet, to be deployed on the eosevm_testnet.
+1. `MORTokenWithFaucet.sol` - MOR ERC20 token with a faucet, to be deployed on the Arbitrum Sepolia.
-2. `USDCredToken.sol` - USD Credit standard ERC20 token, to be deployed on the eosevm_mainnet.
-3. `MBOTSPLToken.sol` - MBOTS Credit ERC20 token, to be deployed on the eosevm_testnet and eosevm_mainnet.

 ## Scripts

-- `deployUSDCredWithFaucet.js` - Script to deploy the USDCredTokenWithFaucet contract on eosevm_testnet.
-- `deployUSDCredWithoutFaucet.js` - Script to deploy the USDCredToken contract on eosevm_mainnet.
-- `deployMBOTSPLTestnet.js` - Script to deploy the USDCredToken contract on eosevm_testnet.
+- `deployMORWithFaucet.js` - Script to deploy the MORCredTokenWithFaucet contract on Arbitrum Sepolia.

 ## Network Configuration